You need to look at options if Hardik is not bowling, Bhuvneshwar has to increase his pace: Lee | Sports-Games

 Asked if Steve Smith should replace Warner at the top, Lee said: ''No. Look David Warner is like a fine Jacob Creek's vintage wine which gets better with age.

-''Reason I have backed him throughout the IPL was that the behavior he faced was atrocious and being stripped off captaincy and not being played in XI and not allowed to go the stadium, is not the way to treat a genuine out and out 'Orange Cap holder,'' Lee was livid with how SunRisers Hyderabad treated their champion player.
+''Reason I have backed him throughout the IPL was because the behaviour he faced was atrocious and being stripped off captaincy and not being played in XI and not allowed to go the stadium, is not the way to treat a genuine out and out 'Orange Cap holder,'' Lee was livid with how SunRisers Hyderabad treated their champion player.

-''Warner is one of the first players to be picked in the Australian cricket team and he will open and he will score runs.
-The great thing with Steve Smith is that he is a floater, he can bat at 3, 4 or can also open the innings but you don't need to,'' he said.
+''Warner is one of the first players to be be picked in the Australian cricket team and he will open and he will score runs.
+Great thing with Steve Smith is that he is a floater, he can bat at 3, 4 or can also open the innings but you don't need to,'' he said.

 Lee, who is a Brand Ambassador with Jacob's Creek Wine, spoke about his association.